theSage21/openJudge/README.md

     - Signup
     - Login
     - Register for a contest
 3. Tell everyone to navigate to the webserver.
-It will be something like `192.168.1.45`
+It will be something like `192.168.xxx.yyy`
 4. Enjoy the fruits of watching a hundred people program.

 Gotchas
 -------
-Some features are not available.
+Some features are not available since they are particularly difficult to implement as plug and play services.
 If you want you can implement them yourself.

 - No sandboxing.